zprogrammer-code/cli-applications-jukebox-denver-web-010620/README.md

 ## Instructions

-You're going to write a jukebox that introduces itself to the user and then asks for input.
+You're going to write a jukebox that introduces itself to the user and then asks for your user input on the command line.

 There are a number of ways to accept user input.
+Today, we'll be building a Jukebox that functions primarily by accepting user input via the command line.

-As an example, let's build a program that asks a user for their name and says hello to that user using the gets command.
+To demonstrate the example of user input via the command line, let's make a small program inside our `jukebox.rb` file.
+Our program will ask a user for their name, collect the user input via the `gets` command, and then say hello to that user.
+Let's follow the code block below:

 ```ruby
 def say_hello(name)